Why do we offer Bates alumni interviews to prospective students?

 When is the alumni interviewing season?

 Prospective students may request a Bates alumni interview any time between mid-February of the student’s junior year and late march of their senior year.
 Interviews should take place as soon as possible after they are assigned by the admission office.
-The deadline to complete the interview is February 9, 2018 for those applying Regular Decision.
-Transfer applicants must complete their alumni interviews by March 23, 2018.
+Please see our website here for the complete list of interview deadlines by application decision round.

 Where should an alumni interview take place?